 In conjunction with this site, our OpenLab team hosts Open Pedagogy Events, organized around particular themes and concerns related to teaching in open digital environments and more specifically with teaching on the OpenLab.
-This Thursday (11/11) we’re hosting our first Open Pedagogy event of the semester, on Ungrading.
+This Thursday (3/31) we’re hosting our first Open Pedagogy event of the semester, on Ungrading.
 Ungrading and its accompanying strategies offer one way to mitigate the harm and exhaustion of the pandemc.
 Ungrading is essentially student-centered and student-led, demanding that we engage critically with the power dynamics of the classroom.
-By incorporating grading policies that center students’ goals, hold space for critical self-reflection, and value the process of learning over a product, we can practice equity in our evaluation criteria.
+We began our discuss on its potential and its application to digital pedagogy last semester and will be continuing this spring.
+We will be joined by some wonderful guest speakers.

 The event will be held via Zoom from 4:00-6:00pm.
 Visit the event posting for more information and to RSVP!
 We hope to see you there!